Tips for answering Oxford interview questions

 Think big

-Given limited time to test your abilities, interviewers will ask big questions to cover a range of concepts, and they expect big answers too.
+Given the limited time to test your abilities, interviewers will ask big questions to cover a range of concepts, and they expect big answers too.

 In a philosophy, politics and economics interview, for example, the questions could well cover all three subjects.
+In such an interview you might be asked:

 Why is income per head between 50 and 100 times larger in the US than in countries such as Burundi and Malawi?